 red, blue, red, red, red, blue, green, green

 There are 8 backpacks total.
 Half the backpacks are red, one quarter are blue, and one quarter are green.
 We can represent this by the following circle graph:

-In this graph, we labeled each individual slice of the graph with the category it represented.
+In this graph, we colored each individual slice of the graph with the backpack color it represented.
 We could instead have a key that explains what each color means.
-It may not be necessary in this example, but sometimes you will have super-duper thin slices, so it's a good idea to get some practice.
+It may not be necessary in this example, but sometimes you'll have super-duper thin slices, so it's a good idea to get some practice.
 If, on the other hand, one of your special skills is the ability to replicate classic works of art on the head of a pin, you may have no need for a key.

 If you're making pie charts and you don't have different-colored writing utensils handy, instead of making the pizza slices different colors you can just label each slice with the thing it represents.
 The important thing is to be able to tell the slices apart.
 If that means drawing a different Black Eyed Pea inside each one, so be it.
 Whatever works for you.
 Just make sure Fergie has the biggest slice.
 You know she'll get all "diva" about it.